OpenLiberty/cloud-hosted-guide-converter/testing-file.md

 ```

-To access the application, go to the http://localhost:9080/system/properties URL
+To access the application, go to the http://localhost:9080/system/properties URL.

-_(or run the following curl command)_
+_To see the output for this URL in the IDE, run the following command at a terminal:_

 ```
 curl http://localhost:9080/system/properties
 ```
 {: codeblock}